Polydile/dile-components/packages/dile-datepicker/README.md

 For dile-datepicker:

-Is possible to use the most of the custom properties documented on dile-input, dile-icon, dile-menu-overlay.
+Is possible to use the most of the custom properties documented on dile-input, dile-menu-overlay.

 Custom property | Description | Default
 ----------------|-------------|---------
 --dile-datepicker-font-size | Font size for the calendar | 0.9rem
 --dile-datepicker-trigger-color | Color for the icon | #39c
+--dile-datepicker-trigger-size | Size for the icon | 36px
---dile-datepicker-trigger-disabled-color | Color for the icon on disabled state | #ccc
+--dile-datepicker-trigger-disabled-color | Color for the icon on disabled state | #ccc --dile-datepicker-trigger-margin-bottom | Space bottom for the icon | 0.2em

 For dile-datepicker and dile-calendar component: